Term vs. permanent life insurance: What is the difference?

 • The premiums you pay generally stay the same throughout the term.

-• Your beneficiaries will receive a payout (as long as premiums are paid as agreed), also known as a death benefit, from the policy only if you die during the term of the policy.
+• Your beneficiaries receive a payout (if premiums are paid as agreed), also known as a death benefit, from the policy only if you die during the term of the policy.

-• Some term policies allow you to convert some or all of your coverage into a permanent policy within a specified time period without additional medical underwriting.
+• Once the level premium term period is up, you can continue with an annual renewable premium that will likely increase over time, or you can purchase a new one if your current age and health allow for a new policy.
+Some term policies allow you to convert some or all your coverage into a permanent policy within a specified period without additional medical underwriting.

 What is permanent life insurance?